hyli-ai/dm-postgres/README.md

 # Data Modeling with Postgres
 >
+This project focuses on data modeling techniques with Postgres<sup>*</sup> to build an ETL pipeline using Python.

-In this project, a relational database is created by using Postgres to analyze two datasets, which contain the songs and the user activities in JSON format.
+Two datasets, which contain the songs and the user activities in JSON format, were analyzed.
 A star schema optimized for queries on song play analysis and an ETL pipeline are presented in the jupyter notebook, together with a test notebook to confirm the validity of the database.

+<sup>*</sup>Postgres, or PostgreSQL, is a commonly used open-source relational database management system (RDBMS).
+It can be deployed [locally](https://www.codementor.io/@engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb) or [in the cloud](https://aws.amazon.com/rds/postgresql/).

 ## Table of contents